 Tip 1.
 Add grated Korean (Asian) pear

 They appear in the grocery stores in the fall and winter months.
 It’s a lot easier to find them in Asian (Chinese, Korean, Japanese) grocery stores but even my local Costco carries them during the season.
 In Japan, we call these pears “Nashi” (梨).

 Tip 2.
 Use Korean soy sauce

 Tip 3.
 Marinate overnight

-In my recipe below, I stated a minimum of 30 minutes for marinating, but I still highly recommend overnight so that all the flavors are soaked in the beef.
-The flavors will come through much stronger and the meat tenderer if you allow it to marinade longer.
+In my recipe below, I stated a minimum of 30 minutes for marinating, but I still highly recommend overnight so the beef will be more tender and have enough time to soak up all the flavors.

-The trick to giving a nice char to the beef is to use a pair of tongs to pick up the meat from the marinade, leaving the marinade liquid behind.
-You need to place just the meat on the hot skillet, no liquid goes onto the skillet.
-You would end up steaming the meat with liquid in the pan.
-Make sure you coat each piece of sliced beef well with your hands covered with plastic and let them absorb the flavors while marinading.
+The trick in giving a nice char to the beef is to use a pair of tongs to pick up the meat from the marinade, leaving the marinade liquid behind.
+You need to place just the meat on the hot skillet, no liquid goes into the skillet.
+Otherwise, you would end up steaming the meat with liquid in the pan.
+Make sure you coat each piece of the sliced beef well with your hands covered with plastic and let them absorb the flavors while marinating.

 Tip 5.
 Cook on a hot skillet

 If using an outdoor barbecue grill, make sure to cook the meat on a skillet so the small pieces of meat won’t fall between the grill grates.
 I like to use a cast-iron skillet.

 In the summertime, I often serve Bulgogi with steamed rice and kimchi on the side for a quick and easy weeknight family meal.
 If you are hosting a BBQ, this Korean grilled meat also makes a fabulous finger food when served on lettuce wraps.
 Enjoy with some icy cold beer or lemonade.